 Withholding tax (WHT) is deducted at a rate of 10% on dividends and interest.
 Interest on savings accounts is exempt, providing the deposit amount is less than NGN50,000.
 A withholding tax of 10% is levied on royalty income.

 The standard rate of VAT is 5%, although this is less (or exempt) in the case of certain goods and services.

 Nigeria has several double taxation treaties in place which offer the countries involved a 25% reduction in standard WHT rates.

 By way of a tax incentive for investors, Nigeria has export processing zones, regulated by the Nigeria Export Processing Zones Authority (NEPZA), where approved enterprises operating within these zones are exempt from all federal, state and local government taxes, rates, customs duties and levies.
 More than 20 zones are currently either operational or under construction.

 Local banking sector

 Commercial banks accept deposits, approve loans and manage the payment and settlement system.
-Merchant banks provide medium and long-term loan financing, equipment leasing, loan syndication and debt factoring.
+They also get involved in investment banking activities like provision of medium and long-term loan financing, equipment leasing, loan syndication and debt factoring.

 DFIs were set up to encourage the development of specific sectors of the economy.
 Among these are the Bank of Industry, the Nigerian Agricultural Co-operative and Rural Development Bank, the Education Bank and the Urban Development Bank.